thestrongelement/flexbox/README.md

 ```css
 strong { flex: 2; }
 ```
-*Hint: You can use decimals, e.g. 1.5*
+*Hint: You can use decimals, e.g. 1.5.
+And you can animate it!*

 That's a good start.

-Next, you can look into the other properties as you need them.
-Lastly, don't forget that you animate flex properties, e.g. `transition: flex 0.3s`.

 ## should you use it?
 Yes, yes, yes.